pablode/guc/README.md

 cmake --build . -j8 --target guc --config Release
 ```

-> Note: If you're using MSVC, be sure to select a 64-bit generator.
+> Note: set `BUILD_SHARED_LIBS` for shared builds, and `CMAKE_MSVC_RUNTIME_LIBRARY` to USD's MSVC ABI.

 ### Usage

 ```
-Usage: guc <gltf_path> <usd_path> [params]
+Usage: guc <gltf_path> <usd_path> [options]

-Available params:
+Options:
---emit-mtlx                       Emit MaterialX materials in addition to UsdPreviewSurfaces --mtlx-as-usdshade                Convert and inline MaterialX materials with UsdMtlx --flatten-nodes                   Flatten MaterialX glTF PBR nodes to stdlib and pbrlib nodes --explicit-colorspace-transforms  Explicitly transform colorspaces using MaterialX nodes --hdstorm-compat                  Apply compatibility tweaks for the USD hdStorm renderer
+--emit-mtlx                             Emit MaterialX materials in addition to UsdPreviewSurfaces --mtlx-as-usdshade                      Convert and inline MaterialX materials with UsdMtlx --explicit-colorspace-transforms        Explicitly transform colorspaces using MaterialX nodes --gltf-pbr-impl runtime|file|flattened  How the MaterialX glTF PBR is provided.
+Default: runtime --hdstorm-compat                        Apply compatibility tweaks for the USD hdStorm renderer
 ```

-Both `.gltf` and `.glb` file types are valid input. `.usda` and `.usdc` USD formats can be written.
+Both glTF and GLB file types are valid input.
+USDA, USDC and USDZ formats can be written.

-Debug logging can be enabled by defining the `TF_DEBUG="GUC"` environment variable.
+An example asset conversion is described in the [Structure Mapping](docs/Structure_Mapping.md) document.

+> Note: imaging of USD+MaterialX assets may be incorrect due to a number of current [Ecosystem Limitations](docs/Ecosystem_Limitations.md).

 ### Extension support